Neazekal/TraderNet-CRv2-using-Pytorch-2/papers.md

 ### 5.7 Integrated TraderNet-CR Evaluation

-The Integrated TraderNet-CR (combining PPO, Modified Round-Trip, Smurfing, and N-Consecutive) was compared against TraderNet-Smurf and a DDQN version.
+The Integrated TraderNet-CR (combining QR-DQN/Categorical SAC heads, Modified Round-Trip, Smurfing, and N-Consecutive) was compared against TraderNet-Smurf and a DDQN version.
 * The integrated approach results in lower but steadily increasing profits over the trading period.
 * It avoids high-risk trading and makes more certain actions.
-* DDQN showed sub-optimal performance compared to PPO in most experiments.
+* DDQN showed sub-optimal performance compared to the distributional and entropy-regularized variants in most experiments.

 ---